simdangelo/food-ordering-app-v2/README.md

 ## Make Orders
 Users can easily place orders through a user-friendly frontend that interacts with the backend via Flask.
 Here's a glimpse:

 ![img_2.png](images/img_2.png)

 ## Rider Interaction
 Orders are dispatched to riders' smartphones (simulated through terminals) via Kafka.
 Each rider can then accept or reject incoming orders:

 ![img_3.png](images/img_3.png)

 ## Order Completion
 Riders can manage their accepted orders in a private area.
 After delivering an order, they can mark it as "completed":

 ![img_4.png](images/img_4.png)
-*Yeah, `Order Completion Timestamp` is not properly populated.
+*Yeah, `Order Completion Timestamp` attribute is not properly populated.
 I'll fix as soon as possible.*

 ## Analytics Dashboard
 Shop owners have access to a dashboard (powered by Streamlit) offering insights into various aspects of the order process:

 ![img_5.png](images/img_5.png)
 ![img_6.png](images/img_6.png)
 ![img_7.png](images/img_7.png)